-We walked into a small cafe which was near Igreja de San António (Saint Anthony Church) and Sé de Lisboa (Cathedral of Lisbon) and just thought we'd like a tasty treat.
+I walked into a small cafe which was near Igreja de San António (Saint Anthony Church) and Sé de Lisboa (Cathedral of Lisbon) and just thought I'd like a tasty treat.
 It wasn't actually half bad.

 But if you want to taste the infamous tarts at Pasteis de Belem, head down there but prepare for a queue!

 Don't be worried though, the employees are well used to the crowds and are very efficient and on top of things!
 One tart costs 1.10 and you'll definitely need more than one!

 Especially in the summer, it's just essential to sip down a lovely glass of sangria while nibbling on its chunks of fruit.

 I definitely had it more than once...or twice.

 You can oddly get them both in one sitting but that's probably not the most local thing to do.

 It's outside of the city, but worth a wander (recommended by our host), and I loved it and returned to this vicinity twice!